Relative R\'enyi Entropy Under Local Quenches in 2D CFTs: Relative R enyi entropy for different states

 \subsection{$k^{\rm th}$ relative R\'enyi entropy for two general descendant states}

-We next consider the RRE for two general descendant states, which are generated from acting two different descendant operators belonging to the same conformal family on the vacuum.
+We next consider the RRE for two general descendant states, which are generated from acting on the vacuum with two different descendant operators belonging to the same conformal family.
 Let the two density matrices $\rho$ and $\sigma$ take the form of